tkurtbond/tkurtbond.github.io/posts/2020/07/01/getting-mobi-files-on-my-kindle-paperwhite.rst

 - Check that the “Approved
   Personal Document E-mail List” contains your e-mail address, or add a new one.
-- Then attach the .mobi file to the e-mail and send it.
+- Then attach the :file:`.mobi` file to the e-mail and send it.
 - After a little while you’ll get a “Verify your Kindle document” from Amazon with a link to click to verify it.
 Click it.
 - After a little while you can go